supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 #### Installing & Setting up Git with GitHub

+> [!NOTE]
-!> If you want to use SSH authentication instead of HTTPS, follow [this guide](https://vladmihalcea.com/tutorials/git/windows-git-ssh-authentication-to-github/)
+> If you want to use SSH authentication instead of HTTPS, follow [this guide](https://vladmihalcea.com/tutorials/git/windows-git-ssh-authentication-to-github/)

 1. Create a [GitHub account](https://github.com/join/).